LOUISE MORGAN SILL ALS

 Folded letter from Edith M. Thomas; Some wear to the edges, fading, toning.
 Autograph clear.
 Shelved CZ folder, case 0.
 More

 London: Kamikaze Press, October 1993.
 Quarto; VG- Hardcover; Blue spine with no text; Boards strong, slight edgewear, slight shelfwear, white mark on front cover along tail edge; Textblock clean; Unpaginated; Signed and inscribed by Fred Tohill and Simon Redington on publication page, Forward signed by Paul Bell.
 Illustrated with 4 color woodblock prints.
 Oversized order.
 Additional shipping and handling may be necessary for expedited/international orders.
 Economy international shipping unavailable due to size/weight restriction(s).
 Contact seller if you have any questions.
-NOTE: Shelved in Netdesk office, on shelf above Ephemera section.
+NOTE: Shelved in Netdesk office, atop Case #1.
 More

 8.5"x5.5" sheet of paper from a program for the "International Symposium for the 1980's" inscribed by Albert B. Sabin, developer of an oral polio vaccine. ---LIEBERMAN CONSIGNMENT Shelve in autographs binder.
 More

 New York: Playbill, Incorporated, 2003.
 Ethel Barrymore Theatre playbill for 2003 production of Oscar Wilde's "Salome."
 Signed on cover by Al Pacino with Leaf Authentics COA.
-Playbill in very good condition.
+Playbill in very good condition. shelved case 0.
 More

 Group of eleven different signed photographs of opera singers.
 Letter is on Watergate Hotel stationery.
 In it Gaussman discusses his wife's (Leonie Rysanek) signing her photographs for the addressee.
 Shelved in Autograph binder.
 More